bonhomie/Find-FieldName-in-Reports/README.md

 This Visualforce pages allows a quick search within the Reports metadata to determine if a particular FieldName is currently being used and will return the list of Reports in a Visualforce page with link to the Report id.

+More information about the Code posted on https://www.sfofthings.com/2017/05/07/determine-reports-using-custom-field/